 This recipe comes together in a few minutes with basic pantry staples.
 I have a few options in case you happen not to have one ingredient or another, as well as adjustments for food allergies.
 We love that this cupcake recipe is easy, lower in sugar than traditional recipes, and that it still boasts a lot of chocolate flavor!

 Healthy Chocolate Cupcakes

 Okay, I do admit that these will not be as sweet as the cupcakes you’d get at a bakery, but they are definitely a treat that your toddler will be happy to dig into.
 (And I bet you’d like to have one too.)
 You can use any type of frosting you like, though I’m partial to cream cheese frosting since it tastes creamy without the need for cups of powdered sugar.
 You can also add sprinkles or fresh fruit to make these even more fun.

 TIP: A standard chocolate cupcake recipe has anywhere from ½-1 cup of sugar, but this one has just 1/3 cup.
-This means that there’s enough sugar to make the right texture and flavor, but they’re suitable for younger kids or anyone trying to be aware of their sugar intake.
+This means that there’s enough sugar to make the right texture and flavor, but they’re less sweet.

 To make this recipe, you’ll need:

 - plain whole milk Greek yogurt or sour cream

 - all purpose flour